scholarslab/scholarslab.github.io/pages/about.md

 ## What is the Scholars' Lab?
 Scholars' Lab is the <a href="http://library.virginia.edu">UVA Library</a>'s community lab for the practice of experimental scholarship in all disciplines, informed by digital humanities, spatial technologies, and cultural heritage approaches.

-We offer mentoring, collaboration, and a safe and supportive community experience for anyone curious about learning to push disciplinary and methodological boundaries through new approaches.
+As a research center, we offer mentoring, collaboration, and a safe and supportive community experience for anyone curious about learning to push disciplinary and methodological boundaries through new approaches.
 We're foremost a space for learning together—about anything—by trying stuff.
 Think of us as friends and colleagues who can help you teach yourself new ways of approaching your interests.

 We are an internationally recognized scholarly [team](/people/), with strengths including:
 - the digital humanities (as a founding member of [Centernet](https://dhcenternet.org/), an international network of digital humanities centers)